emanuelpina/emanuelpina.pt/content/posts/nginx-installation-on-ubuntu.md

 # sudo ufw app list
 ```

-We get a listing of the application profiles, like this:
+You get a listing of the application profiles, like this:
 ```plain
 Available applications:
   Nginx Full